rsWinAutomationSupport/rsBGInfo/README.md

 # rsBGInfo
-The rsBGInfo composite DSC resource module to deploy [BGInfo utility](https://technet.microsoft.com/en-us/library/bb897557.aspx) and accompanying default configuration stored within the 'Config' folder of this repository.
+The rsBGInfo composite DSC resource module can be used to deploy [BGInfo utility](https://technet.microsoft.com/en-us/library/bb897557.aspx) and accompanying configuration (.bgi) file.
+Only the Ensure parameter is mandatory.
+All other parameters come with default values, but can be overridden to suit most use-cases.

 ### Parameters
  * **Ensure**: Enable/disable BGInfo.
 Default "Present"